 - A blood sample is no longer required if you are travelling to an EU or non-EU approved country.
 However if you are travelling outside the EU you will need to check this on the Defra website to see if your pet requires a blood sample to be taken.

 - Although it is not required for your pet to be treated for parasites to leave the UK, there are several diseases that are very common in mainland Europe.
 We strongly recommend that your take the necessary steps to protect your pet against these.
 Please discuss with the vet which treatments will be best suited to protect your pet on his/her travels.

 Leishmaniasis – This is often a fatal disease spread by the bite of sand flies, a little like malaria.
 The best way to protect your dog is by a ‘scalibor’ collar, which will prevent 95% of sand fly bites for the whole season.

 Canine Babesiosis and Erlichiosis – Both diseases are spread by ticks.
 The scalibor collar is effective in dogs in preventing tick infestation and hence will prevent these diseases.
 The collar needs to be fitted to your dog at least 14 days before departure to ensure full protection.

 Heartworm – This is a parasite which invades the blood stream and causes heart failure.
-It may be prevented by spot-on application monthly of a drug called Advocate.
+It may be prevented by spot-on application monthly.
 It is best to start treatment 1 month before you leave this country and to continue for a month after you get back.
 Your dog will still need to have treatment for worms given by a vet 1-5 days before re-embarking back into the UK.
 We recommend that flea control be applied regularly before and during your trip and after your return.
 Advocate is a suitable choice for heartworm prevention and flea control.

 Protecting your cat: